garrandall/popular-music-data/tracks/killer-queen-queen.md

 Anytime

 Drop of a hat she's as willing as
-Playful as a pussy cat (Ooh, ooh)
+Playful as a pussy cat (Oh oh
-Then momentarily out of action (Ooh, ooh)
+Then momentarily out of action (Oh oh
 Temporarily out of gas (Dah, dah)
 To absolutely drive you wild, wild
 She's all out to get you